cseAtIITK/admissions-website/src/announcements/2015-04-25-PG-admission-May-Shortlist.md

 ### Accommodation

-For outstation candidates, we have arranged in-campus accommodation.
+For outstation candidates, we have arranged in-campus accommodation starting from 8th evening till 10th night.
 On arrival to the campus please report to Hall of Residence 2 (for men) and GH-Towers (for women).
 You will have to pay ₹ 30/- per night for the accommodation.

 NOTE: The accommodation that we provide is only for the candidate and not for anyone accompanying him/her.